openstack-archive/fuel-plugin-contrail/doc/source/limitations.rst

 *   Changing the default OpenStack project name is not supported.
 Default project name should be ``admin``.

 *   The password of OpenStack ``admin`` user should not contain following characters: ``$``, `````, ``\\`` and ``!``

+*   Upgrade procedure based on custom deployment graphs does not support upgrading nodes with roles dpdk, tsn and vmware.
+    Contrail packages upgrades should be done manually on these nodes.